tangentino/ICShell/README.md

 *NOTE: I already used fork() and execvp() for Milestone 1/2 so I didn't add anything for Milestone 3*

-*SECOND NOTE: Very sorry for the ugly code.
-C is annoying.
-I hope anyone who has to read through this doesn't go blind :(*
+*SECOND NOTE: I'm sorry to the unfortunate victim that has to read through this doodoo code.
+I hate writing C*

 All links used as reference or research: